barbodmsd/redux-store/README.md

-This project just for self practice.
+This project is for personal practice only.
 Used Redux.